 I'm currently working on designing a new REST Web Service, and I've decided that no page load, or "single conceptual action" should take more than 6 API requests.
 This number is not arbitrary, it's the median concurrent connection amount, per host name, for consumer web browsers.
 Even that number is too many, but I felt that I needed to alot more than one request allowed due to some completely different actions that may need to occur on a page load.

-Keep on with the Resource Oriented REST with HATEOAS, just try to think of how to minify the number of calls could by designing less granular resources
+Keep on with the Resource Oriented REST with HATEOAS, just try to think of how to minify the number of calls you make by designing less granular resources